jonathanwiesel/alfred-workflows/Alfred Extensions/Window Resizer/README.md

 		left-half screen 		-- 		,
 		right-half screen 		-- 		.

-To install just doble click the *.applescript* file
+To install just doble click the *.alfredextension* file

 To run just type, for example *"sz f"* in Alfred bar.
 Your frontmost window will be resized to fullscreen.